ramiromagno/wig/README.md

 The file `hg19-pik3ca.wig` is an example WIG file that contains H3K4me3 ChIP-Seq analysis of breast variant human mammary epithelial cell from RM035 (HS2615) using Illumina Genome Analyzer IIx.
-This file has already been trimmed to a region where the gene PIK3CA can be found: chromosome 3, starting position 178,861,000 and ending position 178,894,000 (assembly hg19).
+This WIG file has already been trimmed to a region where the gene PIK3CA can be found: chromosome 3, starting position 178,861,000 and ending position 178,894,000 (assembly hg19).

 If you are interested, you can find more details about this sample in
 GEO: